-Randomized Cross-over
+Randomized Cross-over Statistical Analysis

-- Two areas are selected and for each "storm", one of the areas is selected at random to be seeded and the other is left as a control. - The seeded areas are compared to the unseeded areas. - This is the most efficient means of conducting a randomized experiment.
+- Two areas are selected and for each "storm", one of the areas is selected at random to be seeded and the other is left as a control.

+The cool of the areas are selected at read to the read of the areas are selected at read of the areas are - The seeded areas are compared to the unseeded areas. - This is the most efficient means of conducting a randomized experiment.

-Use of Ratios for Evaluation
+Use of Ratios for Cloud Seeding Evaluation

-- What about using the ratio of rainfall from seeded (S) an unseeded (NS) events? - Ratio = Rain(S)/Rain(NS)
+What about using the ratio of rainfall from seeded (S) an unseeded (NS) events?

+Ratio = Rain(S)/Rain(NS)

 Seeded Cases Non-seeded Cases Ratio (S/N)

 0.01" 0.10" 0.1

-.10" .01" 10
+0.10" 0.01" 10

 Total .11" Total .11" Mean Ratio 5.05